Sign Up For Our E-Blast To Receive Information on our Books, Speech Therapy materials and our latest freebies!

 Ocean Themed Summer Books for Language Learning

 Ever since I was a little girl, every summer my family and I vacationed down the shore.
 Some of my most fond childhood memories happened at the shore.
-Since I would like my own daughter to create such cherished memories, I shall carry on the tradition of vacationing at the Jersey Shore every summer.
+I would like my daughter to create such cherished memories so we’ll continue the tradition of vacationing at the Jersey Shore.

 With our summer vacation right around the corner, I embarked on looking for some ocean themed summer books to help teach my daughter about the awe and magic of the seashore.
 Maybe your shore is not the Jersey Shore, but if you love the ocean and want to pass on that joy, then please take a peek at these books.
 Being a speech language pathologist, I’ve naturally added some speech, language, and literacy development tips into my book summaries.

 These books can be read and enjoyed by preschoolers, Kindergartens, 1st graders, and even 2nd graders.
 Baby Beluga is a bit younger than the other three books, and is an appropriate selection for toddlers.
 (Amazon affiliate links have been included for your convenience.)